 It's a powerful tool; it's also flexible.
-We've designed the Climate Lens for use by every giver regardless of your structure, size or approach, and for application across all aspects of philanthropy, from grantmaking to investments, to everything in between.
-Where and how you apply the Climate Lens is up to you; there's no one "right" way to do it.
-Taking your next step will make a big difference.
+We've designed the Climate Lens for use by every funder, regardless of your structure, size or approach, and for application across all aspects of philanthropy, from grantmaking to investments, to everything in between.
+Where and how you apply the climate lens is up to you; there's no one "right" way to do it.

-For inspiration, we showcase several Australian grantmakers working across a range of areas and at different stages of their giving journeys, who each take their own unique approach to applying a Climate Lens to achieve strong outcomes for people and planet across all sectors.
+For inspiration, we showcase several Australian funders working across a range of areas, and at different stages of their giving journeys, who each take their own unique approach to a climate lens to achieve better outcomes for people and nature.
+In doing so, they're helping to channel philanthropy's potential for all that we can achieve: a nation run on green energy, cleaner cities, more prosperous and sustainable food systems, and better lives for all Australians.
+It's worth our energy and our investment.